 With great shops, bars and restaurants, Birmingham Airport is a great choice of airport to fly to Heraklion from.

 Birmingham is easy to get to from all over the UK.
 If you want to travel by public transport, you will find bus and coach services running directly to the airport.
-Trains will take you to Birmingham International train station, which is connected to the terminal by a free and frequent Air-Rail link taking just two minutes.
+Trains will take you to Birmingham International train station, which is connected to the terminal by free and frequent transport taking just minutes.

 Those driving to the airport will find a choice of seven car parks, which are all easily accessible from the terminal by foot or via the courtesy shuttle bus.
 Book a parking space online in advance and save up to 70%.
-While you’re there, you could also pre-book entry into one of our five airport lounges, which offer complimentary food and drinks, unlimited WiFi and great runway views before you fly.
+Maybe also pre-book entry into one of our five airport lounges, which offer complimentary food and drinks, unlimited WiFi and great runway views before you fly.

-If you want to eat before you board, we have a fantastic selection of cafés, bars and restaurants for you to choose from.
-Frankie & Benny’s and Giraffe both do great kids’ menus for those travelling with children.
-Wetherspoon and All Bar One have a varied menu including some great drink deals.
-If you’d like a coffee and a croissant, pick from Costa, Caffé Nero, Caffé Ritazza and Pret a Manger.
+If you want to eat before you board, we have a fantastic selection of cafés, bars and restaurants for you to choose including Giraffe which has a great kids’ menus for those travelling with children.
+Have a sit down meal at Wetherspoon or Factory Bar and Kitchen or, if you’d prefer a coffee and pastry, pick from Costa, Caffé Nero and Pret a Manger.

 Once you’ve eaten, why not browse the shops?
-There are great deals at World Duty Free, plus you’ll find fashion stores like Kurt Geiger, and Boots for essentials, so we’ve got everything you could need before you fly.
+There are great deals at World Duty Free, plus you’ll find fashion stores like Kurt Geiger and Superdry, and Boots for essentials, so we’ve got everything you could need before you fly.
 All organised?
 Grab a magazine and a bag of sweets for the plane from WHSmith and relax in one of our spacious seating areas.

 Arriving at Heraklion Airport